 The last few years...

-Shortly after arriving I began working for an award winning architectural firm to design the USA pavilion for the 2015 Milan EXPO.
-I also worked on a restaurant expansion that gave me a deep understanding of the inner workings of the Department of Buildings.
-I continue to work as a Senior Designer - ready for new challenges.
+Shortly after arriving I began working for an award winning architectural firm designing the USA pavilion for the 2015 Milan EXPO.
+While that was under construction, I was the project manager on a Lower East Side restaurant expansion.
+This experience gave me a deep understanding of the inner workings of the NY Department of Buildings and managing a project with many moving parts; keeping the client informed, coordinating our consultants, and producing various sets of permit drawings for approval.
+It's given me the confidence that I can meet any challenge.

 The next few years...